noizwaves/tandem/README.md

 ### Concierge

 The signalling server, written in Java 8 and Spring.

-[Code is here](https://github.com/noizwaves/concierge).
+This is located under the `concierge` directory.
+[Read more here](concierge/README.md).